TatChill123/LeaksDefender/README.md

     local leakModule = require(pathname.LeaksDefender).new(event: RBXScriptSignal)

-- event (optional): This will be the default event for the object, if the event fires, it will trigger the DisconnectAll() method to clear all events
+   - event (optional): This will be the default event for the object, if the event fires, it will trigger the DisconnectAll() method to clear all events.
 Now we would like to add some events for it:

     leakModule:Add({